 AI for Good was founded by Kriti Sharma following the inaugural Obama Foundation Summit in 2017.
 Kriti is an AI technologist and a leading global voice on AI ethics and its impact on society.
 She was named in the Forbes 30 under 30 list for advancements in AI and was included in the Recode 100 list of people who made the most impact in 2017.
 She is a Google Grace Hopper Scholar and serves as an advisor to the UK Government and the United Nations.

-Alice is Head of Data Products at AI for Good.
+Alice is Managing Director at AI for Good.
 Prior to joining AI for Good, Alice was Head of Privacy and AI Ethics at a synthetic data company called Hazy.
 As part of Big Innovation Centre, she coordinated the cross-party parliamentary group on AI - APPG AI, helping the UK Government to address ethical implications and design new standards for applying machine learning in commercial, political and social areas.
 Alice is also the UK ambassador for Techfugees, the social enterprise coordinating the tech community response to the needs of refugees.

 What people are saying about us